jnunemaker/jnunemaker.github.com/_posts/2014-03-03-pain-and-programming.md

 ## Closing Thoughts

 I am sure there were other things I researched, but these were the specific things that stuck out. **The tl;dr is**: exercise, form good habits, take breaks, and relax.

+## Updates

+### 2014-07-07

+I am now using the [Microsoft Sculpt Ergonomic desktop](http://www.microsoft.com/hardware/en-us/p/sculpt-ergonomic-desktop).
+The negative tilt on the keyboard is great.
+I also dig the chiclet style keys.
+The mouse is a great angle for my wrist as well.

+In addition to the sculpt, I started using [MacBreakZ](http://www.publicspace.net/MacBreakZ/) a few weeks ago.
+I am pretty sure it has made a bigger difference than any other single thing I have tried.
+I used other break apps, but they never really helped much.
+I think the reason is that they just said stop, whereas MacBreakZ gives me stretches to do during the time off.
+It makes the breaks go quick and I have noticed an improvement in range of motion.

+I use it with microbreaks turned on and I have it set to 30 minutes on with 5 minute breaks.
+At first the microbreaks were brutal, but after a few days I began to enjoy them.
+Be sure to Toggle the Activity Window on.
+As you type and click more, it moves a meter towards yellow and finally red to warn you.

+While the sculpt helped, I still had some pain on the outside of my hands.
+Since I've been using MacBreakZ, I have had little to no pain, as long as I obey the breaks and do the stretches. **I highly recommend giving MacBreakZ a real go**.